floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_storage.md

 Search guard comes with multiple audit log storage types.
 This specifies where you want to store the tracked events.
 You can choose from:

 * debug — outputs the events to stdout.
-* internal_elasticsearch — writes the events to an audit index on the same Elasticsearch cluster.
+* internal_elasticsearch — writes the events to an audit index on the same OpenSearch/Elasticsearch cluster.
-* external_elasticsearch — writes the events to an audit index on a remote Elasticsearch cluster.
+* external_elasticsearch — writes the events to an audit index on a remote OpenSearch/Elasticsearch cluster.
 * webhook - writes the events to an arbitrary HTTP endpoint.
 * log4j - writes the events to a log4j logger.
 You can use any log4j appender like SNMP, JDBC, Cassandra, Kafka etc.

-You configure the type of audit logging in the `elasticsearch.yml` file:
+You configure the type of audit logging in the `openearch.yml`/`elasticsearch.yml` file:

 ```
 searchguard.audit.type: <debug|internal_elasticsearch|external_elasticsearch|webhook|log4j>